 It was really windy the day of Robyn’s shoot.
 Fortunately, I had scouted it the day before with her and knew, despite her gushing over the width of grout lines of the walkway, that my job was to photograph the garden.
 The path would have to be put in context of the entry and the trees.
 But the wind made me anxious, in truth in a foul mood, angry that I was being forced to do my work on a day such as this.

 I stood in the driveway looking at the gate and down the walk toward the house.
 It was dark and shady under the trees.
 The wind whipping in my ears.
 I couldn’t think, I couldn’t see anything.
 The gate blocked the path.
 Even opening the door to an inviting “come on in” angle couldn’t work.
 The wind blew it shut.
 The wind, the wind.
+If you have a large garden or farm, your plants may be damaged by strong winds, so it is advised that you install wind fences like the ones offered by WeatherSolve.

 The stories of Le Mistral winds in France are legendary and California winds can be just as brutal.
 If the BBC can declare “the Mistral is believed to be more than capable of driving even the sanest weather scientist to gibbering insanity”, I can confirm the California winds will make a garden photographer stupefied.
 There was no way I was going to make a decent picture on this day.